 From the harbor, visitors can clearly see the outline of the Kotor walls and a series of paths.
 The church that clings to the side of the Kotor mountain (about halfway to the top) and the expansive Castle of San Giovanni (St. John) is also visible from the shoreline.
 While the view from below is beautiful, the panoramic viewpoints from the Kotor fortress hike are breathtaking.

 Kotor City Walls Walk: What You Need To Know

 The Kotor, Montenegro trek from the Old Town to the fort can take anywhere from 30 minutes to more than an hour, depending on pace, photo stops and detours.
 The trail is a combination of rocky footpaths, paved track and stone steps.
 The route has been recently reinforced in some places, but not in all, leaving uneven and loose rocks to negotiate.
 Be sure to wear comfortable walking shoes (most everyday travel shoes will do and hiking boots are unnecessary).

 The best time for the Kotor walk is either early in the morning or late afternoon.
 The trail is completely exposed, so if you do go hiking in Kotor in the middle of the day, bring sunscreen or a wide-brimmed travel hat to hide your face.
 Also, carry plenty of water with you; collapsible water bottles are great for travelers.
 You will also need a great day bag to organize all your hiking essentials and bring your favorite travel camera to capture the incredible Bay of Kotor views!

 There are two trailheads to the Kotor hike within the Old Town – one on the north end of the Old Town and one on the south end.
 The northern entrance is the most used, but visitors can use either, as the two trails merge at the lower Kotor Old Town Viewpoint.
-We include a Kotor map of the hiking trail below.
+We include a link to a Kotor map of the hiking trail below.

 Hiking Kotor Walls Cost